DiZco12/DiZco12-s-Lightweight-Lore-Friendly-Overhaul/LISTOFCHANGES.md

  RESTORING HOPE
   - The medicine check when talking to Doctor Alex isn't stupidly easy and now requires 50 Medicine skill

+ I FOUGHT THE LAW
+  - You can take back NCRCF from the Powder Gangers without going through the hoops of helping Eddie first

+ DON'T MAKE A BEGGAR OF ME
+  - Chomps Lewis gets sent to Camp Forlorn Hope when he gets arrested
+  - Tyrone doesn't suddenly appear and actually exists to begin with

+ STILL IN THE DARK
+  - The Brotherhood Scouts don't all look the same

 OTHER:
  - Collectible Mojave Express hats which nets you a nice 1500 XP gain if you find all of them
  - Ice Cold Nuka-Cola is worth 15 caps more than regular bottles
  - All messages declaring someone has died are moved to the upper-left corner instead of interrupting gameplay
- - Renamed Terrifying Presence to Intimidation and now you can rob traveling caravans
+ - Renamed Terrifying Presence to Intimidation and you can rob caravans with the perk now
  - Added a challenge for killing all major Fiend leaders